 Updated April 2026.
 Our editorial process compares access, fees, liquidity, downside, and investor fit before any outbound platform link appears on the page.

-Fundrise is usually the easier choice for low-minimum non-accredited investors, while RealtyMogul fits users who want more traditional real-estate menu depth and can handle slightly more complexity.
+Fundrise is usually the easier choice for low-minimum non-accredited investors.
+RealtyMogul fits investors who want more traditional real-estate menu depth and can handle more complexity and higher starting minimums.

 Download the alternative investment decision matrix.